offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 ## Cluster Autoscaler

 TODO: it looks like this is an external component? if not enough resources to run a pod, provision more nodes from the cloud provider

+# Custom Kinds

+TODO: write an example python controller here and talk about how to deploy it + ch 18

+TODO: write an example python controller here and talk about how to deploy it + ch 18

+TODO: write an example python controller here and talk about how to deploy it + ch 18

+TODO: write an example python controller here and talk about how to deploy it + ch 18

+TODO: write an example python controller here and talk about how to deploy it + ch 18

+TODO: write an example python controller here and talk about how to deploy it + ch 18

+TODO: write an example python controller here and talk about how to deploy it + ch 18

+# Security

+SEE section 7.5.2 -- disable implicit binding of k8s api tokens into the system if you don't need to access k8s api (automountService-AccountToken)

+TODO: ch 12 + 13

+TODO: ch 12 + 13

+TODO: ch 12 + 13

+TODO: ch 12 + 13

+TODO: ch 12 + 13

+TODO: ch 12 + 13

+TODO: ch 12 + 13

+TODO: ch 12 + 13

+TODO: ch 12 + 13

+TODO: ch 12 + 13

+TODO: ch 12 + 13

+TODO: ch 12 + 13

+TODO: ch 12 + 13

+TODO: ch 12 + 13

+TODO: ch 12 + 13

+TODO: ch 12 + 13

+TODO: ch 12 + 13

+TODO: ch 12 + 13

+TODO: ch 12 + 13

 # Kubectl Cheatsheet